No, not chocolate, LOVE!

 10. Your kids can make very simple Valentines for their class

 ...which do so much more to fill kids' cups than the store-bought "fast-food" ones.
-Just cut out hearts, or run them out of the computer.
+Just cut out hearts, or run them out of the printer.
 Your child can color and decorate and elaborate as much or little as he wants.
 Or take your child's drawing and have it color-xeroxed with red ink, then just write in the names.
 The trick is, you need to make these a week in advance to mail them in time, if your kids are still remote schooling.
 Worth it?
 Oh, yes.
 Especially if there's a piece of candy in each envelope.

 11. Make some extra valentines